FluxML/Flux.jl/docs/src/performance.md

 will result in performance on `Float32` input orders of magnitude slower than the normal `tanh` would, because it results in having to use slow mixed type multiplication in the dense layers.
-Similar can occur in the loss function during backpropagation.
+Similar situations can occur in the loss function during backpropagation.

 Which means if you change your data say from `Float64` to `Float32` (which should give a speedup: see above), you will see a large slow-down